Genivia/ugrep/README.md

 in hex with `-X` with pager `less -R`:

     ugrep --pager -o -UX '\xa3[\x00-\xff]{2}\xa3[\x00-\xff]' a.out

+Same, but using option `--dotall` to let `.` match any byte, including newline that is not matched by dot (the default as required by grep):

+    ugrep --dotall --pager -o -UX '\xa3.{2}\xa3.' a.out

 To list all files containing a RPM signature, located in the `rpm` directory and recursively below (see for example